 The Health and Safety at Work etc Act 1974 states that all employers, regardless of industry, have a duty to protect the “health, safety, and welfare” of their employees and anyone else on the premises, including visitors and members of the public.

-How much weight is safe for employees to lift depends on several factors:
+How much weight is safe for an employee to lift depends on several factors:

-- The environment around the lifter – is the floor flat or bumpy?
+- Environment – is the floor flat or bumpy?
 Is there an incline or decline?
 Are there any potential obstacles?

-While there are no legal manual handling weight limits for what employees can carry, the CPD’s suggested safe maximum weight limits for men and women – 25kg and 16kg, respectively.
-However, this manual handling weight limit can change depending on the height the object is lifted to and how it is carried.
+While there are is no legal weight limit for manual handling in the UK, the CPD’s suggested safe maximum weight limits for men and women is 25kg and 16kg, respectively.
+However, this manual handling weight limit can change depending on the factors above.

 For men, the HSE’s suggested manual handling weight limits are: